 This approach has defined a type of organic façade where the plant material becomes a “natural sunscreen” that consists of a system of steel ribs that overlaps the building.

 Rome.
-ENERGY exhibition at MAXXI in Rome, OBR presents the project “Right to Energy”.
-The exhibition will be open to the public from the 22nd of March 2013 until the 29th of September 2013.
-The project investigates the space where energy exchanges take place, from extra urban to urban, from collective to individual, with the objective of enhancing the landscape.
-The purpose is to reveal the landscape and promote a renewed sense of community.
+ENERGY exhibition at MAXXI in Rome, OBR presents “Right to Energy”.
+The project investigates the space where energy exchanges take place, from extra urban to urban, from collective to individual, with the objective of enhancing the landscape and promote a renewed sense of community.
 We imagine a new form of democratization of energy.
 Everybody can transform and exchange energy, which will be finally accessible to all.

 Accra.
 Launch of HOPE city project designed by OBR and promoted by Roland Agambire, chairman of RLG Communications.
 HOPE city is focused on Information Communication Technology as part of the national development policy framework turning Ghana into an active player in the international scenario.
-HOPE city is a vertical city, with Offices, Housing, Public Facilities and Sport Amenities, which will create jobs for 50,000 people and host 25,000 inhabitants.
 The project aims to promote the sense of community, sharing common values in common space, connecting social and environmental sustainability.

 OBR, Paolo Brescia, Tommaso Principi with Güldeniz Dagdelen and Güzin Konuk, Seher Demet Yücel, Sezer İnan win the design competition for Cesme Waterfront, Turkey.
 The project aims to revitalize the city of Cesme,

 re-naturalising the coast and enhancing or the benefits of the natural phenomena: wind, sea and sun.